siramok/treasure-room-start/README.md

 ## How To Play

-You can play the mod by subscribing to it on [the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2560433301).
+As of the latest update, this mod requires that you own the [Repentance DLC](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/).
+You can play by subscribing to this mod on [the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2560433301).
 (Subscribing to the mod will automatically download and install it once you launch the game.)

 ## How To Compile